Yrenatal and baby Years

 This introduction to Suzuki Education is a 6 hour course and is a prerequisite for Suzuki Early Childhood Education training.

-Jones, Dorothy Lullabies, Action Songs and Rhymes CD and Handbook
+Jones, Dorothy.
+Lullabies, Actions Songs and Rhymes.
+Handbook and CD

 This course emphasizes the development of a child from birth through age three.